 FAITH & CHARACTER DEVELOPMENT

 Faith and character development are driving forces as we focus on the social and emotional development of children.
-Our school chaplain, teachers, and administrative staff integrate these healthy qualities into our morning character development, chapel, and our classrooms, and model them on a daily basis:
+We integrate these healthy qualities into our morning character development, chapel, and our classrooms, and model them on a daily basis:

 • Understanding the importance of self-control